Symplectic Structures with Non-Isomorphic Primitive Cohomology on open 4-Manifolds

-\end{Case} Using the formula for $p_2^+$ and $\deg\Delta'(t)$ for each $k$ from the above cases produces the claimed dimensions. \end{proof} We conclude with some remarks.
-Theorem \ref{GL-thm} uses $K^{(4)}$ as a matter of explicitness for factoring $\Delta(t)$ and $\Delta'(t)$.
-One could also consider other $K^{(2n)}$ to reach similar conclusions.
-For $K^{(4)}$, it can be shown that every possible value of $p_2^+$, in Theorem \ref{GL-thm}, may be achieved for fibrations coming from any of the faces on the Thurston ball.
+We will also use this $K^{(4)}$ example to demonstrate another interesting property of the $X^{(2n)}$ family of open symplectic 4-manifolds.
+It can be seen in this $n=2$ case that every possible value of $p_2^+$, in Theorem \ref{GL-thm}, may be achieved for fibrations coming from any of the faces on the Thurston ball.
+In Figure \ref{K4ball} below, we give the diagram of the Thurston ball for $M^{(4)}$ taken from \cite[Figure 3]{Graph_Link}.